vatpac-technology/pilot-procedures/docs/local-procedures/Metro D/camden.md

 When CN ADC is offline, the airspace reverts to Class G. CTAF procedures apply.

 ## Taxiing
-The apron areas are outside the manoeuvring area.
+The apron & grass parking areas are outside the manoeuvring area.
 The runup bays and all connecting taxiways are inside the manoeuvring area, requiring taxi instructions.

 !!! tip
     The YSCN Manoeuvring Area chart can be found on the [CASA Website](https://www.casa.gov.au/camden-manoeuvring-area-map).

-Start approval is required for all flights intending to operate in the circuit area.

-!!! phraseology
-    **WKM**: "Camden Ground, Citabria WKM, at the fuel bowser, received information Echo, request start up and taxi for circuits."
-    **CN SMC**: "WKM, Camden Ground, start approved, taxi to holding point E, Runway 24."

 Aircraft above 5700kg MTOW must only use TWY D between RWY 06/24 and TWY F.

 ## Departures
-Departures shall advise their intentions with their ready call.
+### Start Approval
+Start approval is required for all flights intending to operate in the circuit area.

 !!! phraseology
-    **WKM**: "Camden Tower, WKM, holding point Echo, Ready Runway 24, circuits."
+    **WKM**: "Camden Ground, Citabria WKM, at the fuel bowser, received information Echo, request engine start"
-    OR
-    **VMS**: "Tower, VMS, holding point Echo, Runway 24, ready for crosswind departure."
+    **CN SMC**: "WKM, Camden Ground, start approved"
+    **WKM**: "Start approved, WKM"

+### Outbound Procedures
+Aircraft shall advise their intentions with their ready call.

-All departing aircraft shall depart and climb to `A013`.
+All departing aircraft shall depart via an extended leg of the circuit and climb to `A013`.

-Tower will often issue "Depart on climb" instructions to aircraft leaving the CTR.
-This gives the pilot permission to leave the CN CTR on climb vertically as well as laterally.

-VFR aircraft departing into Class G airspace depart the CTR on an extended leg of the circuit.
-Clearance for VFR aircraft to operate in the CN CTR and VFR aircraft departing into Class G will be issued on CN ADC frequency.

-Left hand circuits are required for powered aircraft operating RWY 06 and RWY 10.
-Right hand circuits are required for powered aircraft operating RWY 24 and RWY 28.

-All aircraft departing the CTR into Class G airspace are to change to an appropriate SY TCU frequency when leaving the CTR.
-Specific transfer instructions will not be issued to VFR aircraft.

-Aircraft, other than gliders and tugs, must not infringe the glider circuit below 2300ft.
+!!! warning "Important"
+    Inbound aircraft enter the CTR at `A018`.
+Maintain `A013` until clear of the CTR, unless in receipt of a [depart on climb](#depart-on-climb) instruction.

+VFR aircraft will not be given specific frequency transfer instructions when exiting the CTR.
+Pilots should switch to an appropriate frequency once clear of the zone.

+### Depart on Climb
+Aircraft may request to leave the CTR on climb into the Class G airspace above.

+!!! phraseology
+    **WKM**: "Camden Tower, Citabria WKM, upwind departure, ready, request depart on climb"
+    **CN ADC**: "WKM, depart on climb, runway 24, cleared for takeoff"
+    **WKM**: "Depart on climb, runway 24, cleared for takeoff, WKM"

 ## Arrivals
-Arriving VFR aircraft should track via and report at BRY, MYF, MEG, PIC, or THK.
+Arriving VFR aircraft should track via and report at BRY, MYF, MEG, PIC, or THK, at `A018`.

-Arriving aircraft shall enter the circuit descending to or maintaining 1800ft.

 When arriving via a VFR inbound point, pilots should expect the following circuit instructions: